matbesancon/BankNotes/article.md

 The source files will be available on the corresponding Github repository.
 These include:
-* preprocess.py to load the data and librairies
+* preprocess.py to load the data and libraries
-* exploratory.py for preliminary vizualization
+* exploratory.py for preliminary visualization
 * feature_eng.py where the data will be transformed to boost the model performance
+* model_GLM.py where we define key functions and build our model
-* model.py where we will build our models and evaluate them
+* model.py where we will visualize characteristics of the model

 # Dataset overview and exploratory analysis